-These three separate academies were transferred to Avanti in Nov 2019 and are called Avanti Gardens School (Bristol), Avanti Park School (Frome) and Avanti Hall School (Exeter).
-In the current year we have undertaken a curriculum review and a major restructuring programme in order to support the school in developing its offering to the local population in the years to come.
+These three separate inadequate former Steiner academies were transferred to Avanti Schools Trust in November 2019 (Avanti Gardens School (Bristol), Avanti Park School (Frome) and Avanti Hall School (Exeter)).
+Since the transfer we have undertaken a curriculum review and a major staff restructuring programme.
 We have and will continue to work closely with ESFA colleagues who are supporting our ambition to transform these schools.
 The schools have not yet received an OFSTED grading.